Key Stage 3

 Key Stage 4

-Students follow a double award science route through Key Stage 4, which leads to two GCSE grades for science.
+Most students follow AQA Trilogy science route through Key Stage 4, which leads to two GCSE grades for science.
 It is a combined course which has Biology, Chemistry and Physics elements.

 Students who particularly enjoy Science can opt for Separate Sciences (3 Science GSCEs) during the Year 9 options process.
 Uptake for the separate sciences has been strong since its introduction here in September 2008.